AdamantSage/Virtual-CV/README.md

 Contact section: here you can put your information if you would like me to contact you regarding a particular problem, maybe you would like me to develop a website for you as well?!
 It uses Formsubmit which is a platform that helps send emails to me without having to do any nitty gritty long codes. this is their website: (https://formsubmit.co/).

-then finally there is a blue button that will take you all the way back to the top without you having to scroll up.
+There is also my linkedin and twitter account found at the center of the bottom of the footer, then finally there is a blue button that will take you all the way back to the top without you having to scroll up.

 ###Author
 [Website]-Michael Mathebula(https://michael-mathebula-porfolio.netlify.app/)